 The Inconsolable Longing For We Know Not What | 42:30

-It might bring us a moment of satisfaction but it won’t extinguish our life’s yearning.
+The object we desire might give a moment’s satisfaction but it won’t complete us.
 And that’s OK.
 Because life is all about making peace with the gap between the lines, the silence between the notes, and the space between the brush strokes.

 Our Life’s Work and Creative Offering | 51:54